Most of the women in the BTR community are comfortable talking about their emotional pain. Betrayal hurts.

-I called my mom when I was walking back to my apartment and I was just sobbing, and I said, “I don’t know what to do.”
-My mom said, “Well, how often are you guys being intimate?”
-I said, “I don’t know, two or three times a day.”
-My mom said, “Oh, honey, that’s way too much.”
+I called my mom when I was walking back to my apartment and I was just sobbing.
+I said, “I don’t know what to do.”
+My mom said, “Well.
+How often are you guys being intimate?”
+I said, “I don’t know.
+Two or three times a day.”
+My mom said, “Oh, honey. that’s way too much.”
 I remember thinking, “I’m stuck.
 I am stuck.
 There’s nothing I can do.”

 Sexual Coercion Is Manipulating A Partner’s Consent

 He moped.
 He ignored me.
 He gave me the silent treatment.
-He wouldn’t talk to me, and I realized this is how I get love.
+He wouldn’t talk to me.
+I realized this is how I get love.
 This is how I get connection in this marriage.

-The pain began to get more intense to the point that when we would have sex, I would just sob the whole time, and then when it was over I would just get up and I would run to the bathroom.
-I would turn on the bathtub and I would just sit in the bathtub and I would just cry.
+The pain began to get more intense to the point that when we would have sex, I would just sob the whole time.
+Then when it was over I would just get up and I would run to the bathroom.
+I would turn on the bathtub and I would just sit in the bathtub and cry.

 Many Abusers Share A “Lack of Empathy”

-I remember just sitting in the bathtub and I would try to cry quietly, because it would make him mad that I was crying, but I would cry, and I would just say, “Why is he doing this to me?
-Why is he doing this to me, over and over again?”
+I remember just sitting in the bathtub and I would try to cry quietly, because it would make him mad that I was crying.
+But I would cry, and I would say, “Why is he doing this to me?
+Why is he doing this to me?”
+Over and over again.

 We entered this new phase in the relationship where he said once, “Connie, I don’t like it that you get up and run away.
 It doesn’t make it fun for me.
 I want you to stay here until I’m ready for you to get up.”
 I would have to lie there in his arms in this horrible pain for what felt like a really long time.
-Then he would say, “Okay, you can get up now.”
-I would get up and I would sprint to the bathroom and I would just lay there in the bathtub and just cry.
+Then he would say, “Okay.
+You can get up now.”
+I would get up and I would sprint to the bathroom.
+Then I’d lie there in the bathtub and just cry.

 Anne: While you’re crying, he’s just like…

 Connie: I don’t know.
 I mean, he would just lay in the bed and then I would be in the bathroom.
-I would lock the door and I would just lay there in the bathtub and then I would get up and go to bed and then he would go shower and go to bed.
+I would lock the door.
+I would lay there in the bathtub and then I would get up and go to bed.
+Then he would go shower and go to bed.